vuejs/rfcs/active-rfcs/0000-events-option.md

 # Detailed design

-There should be an optional component option named `events`.
+There should be an optional component option named `emits`.
 Like props, there should be more than one allowed form:

 ## Array&lt;string&gt;